Moir\'e fractals in twisted graphene layers: The Hamiltonian and emergent fractality in Moir e Fractals

-The rapid progress in the fabrication of two-dimensional (2D) layered materials such as TBLG has stimulated interest in the study of the effect of substrates \cite{Novoselov2004,Novoselov2005pnas,Geim2013,Dean2012}.
-These may be considered as perturbations to TBLG via an external periodic potential \cite{Yankowitz2012,Wallbank2013,Pmoon2014}.
-The application of a sequence moir\'{e} external potentials (mEP) to TBLG (FIG.~\ref{fig:moire_succ_pot}(a)) leads to a commensurate structure between the mEP at each $ j $-th iteration and the TBLG with all the potentials upto the $ (j-1) $-th iteration.
-The Hamiltonian considered for the $ j $-th level of iteration is
+The rapid progress in the fabrication of two-dimensional (2D) layered materials \textit{e.g.,} TBLG has stimulated interest in the effect of substrates \cite{Novoselov2004,Novoselov2005pnas,Geim2013,Dean2012}.
+Such materials experience an external potential with a moir\'{e}-like periodicity when placed on substrates with matching \cite{MKinder2011} or mismatched layers \cite{MKinder2012,Wallbank2013} which may be modeled as perturbations to the Hamiltonian of TBLG ($H_{\text{TBLG}})$ via external periodic potentials \cite{Yankowitz2012,Wallbank2013,Pmoon2014}. $H_{\text{TBLG}}$ subjected to SOPP at $ j $-th iteration is